 Crimes Committed at Dachau Concentration Camp

-Most prisoners met their death from starvation, disease, of torture.
-Then there are the medical experiments that were carried out.
+Most prisoners met their death from starvation, disease, or torture.
+Then there are the medical experiments.
+Hundreds of medical experiments took place here.

 If you have not heard of or read about Sigmund Rascher – do so.
 It was at Dachau that hundreds of people were subjected to medical experiments, often resulting in death.

 Located just 10 miles from Munich, it is easy to get to Dachau.
 You could drive or take an Uber; however, it is much easier (and cheaper) to take the train and bus.

 Purchase a single-person day ticket called “Munich XXL.”
 This covers all the public transit you need for the day for a 24-hour period.